Basic Styles

 Now that we know what CSS is and what CSS code looks like, let's start adding some basic styles to our HTML page.

-In our code editor, create a new file called index.css
+In our code editor, create a new file called index.css, and add the following code to it.

 body {